 So what’s the difference?

-Communities offer the functionality available in portals, but with added features.
+Communities offer the functionality available in portals, but with loads of added features.
 They offer Lightning experience and are more easily customised with drag-and-drop, point-and-click CMS functionality.
 But the main difference is the view.
 Communities are more open in the way that Customers, for example, can find the answers to their questions by looking through knowledge articles and chatting to each other.